CiscoDevNet/monitoring-as-code/ECS/README.md

 ![CloudFormation-NameStack](https://user-images.githubusercontent.com/23483887/101670344-f1950c00-3a4a-11eb-9213-9780fdb39454.png)

-In the same step, update parameters, besides controller connection details, make sure to update the following fields:
+In the same step, update parameters, besides controller connection details, make sure to update at least the following field:
-- `AppDSecretAccessKey` - value should be *Secret ARN*
+- `AppDSecretAccessKey` - value should be *Secret ARN* of a secret created in "Create Secrets" section.

 ![CloudFormation-Parameters](https://user-images.githubusercontent.com/23483887/101676355-f8c01800-3a52-11eb-84f9-07ba9a91c999.png)

-Here, note that `ApplicationServiceName` is going to determine your Task definition name, so set it accordingly, and bear in mind that to this name "TaskDefinition" string is going to be appended at the end to form a Task definition name.
+Here, note that `ServiceName` is going to determine your Task definition name, so set it accordingly, and bear in mind that to this name "TaskDefinition" string is going to be appended at the end to form a Task definition name.

 In the next step, make sure to assign an IAM Role that has enough permissions to create template resources (refer to CloudFormation Policy and Role):